By Shannon P. Murphy

 Whether you are looking to use RO systems as a pretreatment system for commercial equipment, as a means for well head treatment at a municipality, for desalination or POU for compliance, RO is a robust product, capable of working over extremely wide ranges of raw water parameters, that provides consistent results.
 The added value of the RO unit over other water treatment techniques is that RO is capable of handling incidental spikes in water contaminants like viral, biological and even chemical agents, while maintaining safe and reliable water for all purposes, including the most important one—safe drinking water.

 About the author

-Shannon P. Murphy is Vice President of Municipal Water Programs for Watts Premier Inc., a division of Watts Water Technologies of North Andover, Mass.
-Murphy has a Bachelor’s Degree in biology from Concordia University in Montreal, Canada and Master’s Degree from Wayne State University in Detroit.
-He has also been a member of the WC&P Technical Review Committee since 2004.
-Murphy can be reached at firstname.lastname@example.org.
+Shannon P. Murphy is Vice President of Municipal Water Programs for Watts Premier Inc., a division of Watts Water Technologies, of North Andover, Mass.
+Murphy holds a Bachelor’s degree in biology from Concordia University in Montreal, Canada and a Master’s degree from Wayne State University in Detroit, Mich..
+Murphy has been a member of the WC&P Technical Review Committee since 2004.
+He can be reached at MURPHYSP@watts.com.